-Lena The Plug's podcast has an x-rated ending with every guest
+Lena The Plug's podcast has an X-rated ending with every guest

 Sign up for our free Indy100 weekly newsletter

+"It just made the most sense," she said.
+"We were already friends with a bunch of the girls that we were working with and interviewing and hanging out afterwards – it's like, why not make content out of this?"

+How did Plug Talk with Lena The Plug and Adam22 come to be?youtu.be

-Grandmaison and Nersesian launched the podcast in November 2021, and within a month Plug Talk had allegedly reached the top 0.02 per cent of accounts on the platform.
+The couple released the podcast in November 2021.
+Their guests so far have included the likes of Adriana Chechik and Angela White, and within a month of its launch, Plug Talk had allegedly reached the top 0.02 per cent of OnlyFans accounts.

 “Follow your dreams.”